guillermo-carrasco/PyConSweden2015/README.md

 * Clinical use cases:
   - Motivation from real world use of genomics in the clinic
+  - Having a tool like this we think will revolutionize Swedish healthcare!
   - Delivering data to clinicians (a.k.a. non-bioinformaticians) => [Scout][scout]
+  - Many tools focus on filtering, we use a rank score
+  - Accreditation and Scout development (not really continuous integration)

 * Open source!!!
 Remark that all our code is open source, definitely link to the [open source site][open-source].